processone/docs.ejabberd.im/content/admin/installation.md

 - **`–-enable-all`**: Enable all previous options.

-- **`--enable-latest-deps`**: Makes rebar use latest versions of dependences developed alongside `ejabberd` instead of version specified in rebar.config.
-Should be only used when developing `ejabberd`.
+- **`--enable-latest-deps`**: Makes rebar use latest versions of dependences developed alongside ejabberd instead of version specified in rebar.config.
+Should be only used when developing ejabberd.

 Here are other available options, that are experimental and not recommended: